killerbee13/TIS-100-CXX/README.md

   described above, the numeric ID (0..50) can be used instead.
 - `--dry-run`: Mainly useful for debugging the command-line parser and initial setup.
 Checks the command line as normal and quits before running any tests.

+There are two shell scripts distributed with the sim, mainly intended for testing the sim itself, test_saves_single.sh and test_saves_lb.sh, both of which require [fish](https://fishshell.com/) to run. test_saves_single.sh can be used to consume an entire folder of solutions, such as the saves folder used by the official game, and simulate each of them. test_saves_lb.sh can be used to consume the hierarchical folder structure used by the leaderboard.

+In addition to all options accepted by the sim itself, these scripts both accept options -d, which identifies the top-level folder to consume (required);
+-s, -w, and -f, which identify files to write reports to, for success (score and flags correct), wrong scores, and failed validations (including wrong scores if -w is not separately specified), respectively; -a, which identifies a file to receive a report of each score (like -s and -f pointing to the same file, but fully independent of those flags); -n, which is an abbreviation of --fixed 0; and -i, which prompts for input after each test.
+Note that fish's argparse does not always accept spaces between flags and option values.